James Best: The Dukes of Hazzard

 Best's highest-profile role was as Sheriff Rosco P. Coltrane on CBS's The Dukes of Hazzard.
 He appeared during the entire run of the program, from 1979 until the end of the series in 1985.
 He later revealed that the caricature-like persona of Sheriff Coltrane was developed from a voice he used when playing with his young children.
 On set, Best was particularly close to Sorrell Booke, who played the character of Boss Hogg, who was both the boss and the brother-in-law of Rosco.
 The two actors became close friends; and according to interviews by the series' creators, the two often improvised their scenes together, making up their own dialogue as they went along.
-Until his death, he also remained close to Catherine Bach, who played the character of Daisy Duke; and long after the show's cancellation, she was a regular visitor to the website dedicated to Best's painting.
+In the second season of the show, he temporarily left the show, due to a dispute over changing-room conditions.
+Best appeared in almost every episode of the series, with the exception of 5, throughout the run.
+Until his death, he remained close to actress Catherine Bach, who played the character of Daisy Duke; and long after the show's cancellation, she was a regular visitor to the website dedicated to Best's painting.

 Later television career

 In 1991, Best appeared in an episode of the NBC crime drama In the Heat of the Night.
-He portrayed retired sheriff and repentant killer Nathan Bedford in the episode "Sweet, Sweet Blues."
+He portrayed retired sheriff and repentant killer Nathan Bedford in the episode "Sweet, Sweet Blues".

 In August 2008, Best was presented the Florida Motion Picture and Television Association's Lifetime Achievement Award.